Declaration & Academic Requirements

 *Please ensure pop-up blocker is off

-May I use a course from another Department toward the requirements for my First Nations Studies program?
+May I use a course from another Department toward the requirements for my Indigenous Studies program?

-Please check the SFU Calendar for courses that may be applied to your FNST program.
-Other courses which have significant First Nations or Indigenous content may be applied toward the major or minor as an elective, subject to approval by the Department.
+Please check the SFU Calendar for courses that may be applied to your INDG program.
+Other courses which have significant Indigenous content may be applied toward the major or minor as an elective, subject to approval by the Department.
 These decisions are made on a case-by-case basis.
-Students should e-mail the FNST Manager/Advisor and attach a full course syllabus (including weekly schedule) for consideration.
+Students should e-mail the INDG Manager/Advisor and attach a full course syllabus (including weekly schedule) for consideration.

 What SFU Calendar regulates my academic career?

 The Calendar in effect when you took your first course at SFU regulates your degree.
-The Calendar in effect when you declared a First Nations Studies program regulates that program plan.
+The Calendar in effect when you declared an Indigenous Studies program regulates that program plan.
 The Calendar is available here.

 How many duplicate courses may I complete at SFU?

 You are permitted a total of five duplications (repeats) at SFU, and you may duplicate a specific course only once.
 Our Department does not grant exceptions to this University policy.
 Duplications taken at other institutions before arriving at SFU are not counted, however if you repeat a course at SFU which you already took elsewhere that does count as a repeat.